AdobeDocs/experience-manager-cloud-service.en/help/forms/sample-themes-templates-form-data-models-core-components.md

 ### Log Service Request {#Log-Service-Request}

-Log service request template helps to create a form that request-specific logging services from a service provider.
-The form serves as a formal request to create a ticket have certain events, activities, or data logged for monitoring or tracking status.
+Log service request template helps create a form that requests log-specific logging services from a service provider.
+The form serves as a formal request to create a ticket for events, activities, or data logged for monitoring or tracking status.

 ![Log Service Request Template](assets/Log-service-request-desktop-view.png)